Attendance Guidelines

 Cancellation of sessions

-If a lecturer is not present for a session at the scheduled time, students are required to wait in the assigned room for 15 minutes.
-Should the lecturer fail to arrive within 15 minutes, a student representative should notify the UGME office immediately.
+If a lecturer is not present for a session at the scheduled time, learners must wait in the assigned room for 15 minutes.
+Should the lecturer fail to arrive within 15 minutes, a learner representative must notify the UGME office as soon as is reasonably possible.

 Missing Mandatory Sessions or Assessments